agarwalvipin/open_cfa/docs/LOS/Equity/Reading 39.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** Know the fundamental difference between brokers and dealers. <b>Brokers</b> are agents who find a counterparty for you. <b>Dealers</b> are principals who trade with you from their own account.
+💡 CFA Exam Tip ✍️:Know the fundamental difference between brokers and dealers. <b>Brokers</b> are agents who find a counterparty for you. <b>Dealers</b> are principals who trade with you from their own account.
 Think of a real estate broker (agent) vs. a car dealer (principal).
 </div>
 </div>